 I was just working on a family’s protocol offering up recommendations for healthier “crunchy” foods, and thought “I need to share this!”
 So here I am with my list of 40 healthy crunchy foods for kids!

-Most kids do very well with crunchy foods.
-Especially picky eaters.
+Most kids do very well with crunchy foods, especially picky eaters.

 When Sienna went through her earlier phases of extreme picky eating, crunchy foods were a staple.
 If I steered into the territory of mushy foods (like muffins) or slimy foods (like yogurt) it was anxiety-provoking.
-I had to prepare myself for a lot of gagging, and even vomitting.
+I had to prepare myself for a lot of gagging, and even vomiting.
 Nope…those days were not fun.

-Why children crave crunchy foods?
+Why do children crave crunchy foods?

 Picky eaters like my daughter in her earlier years, tend to be selective with food because of their sensory preferences.
-For instance, a child can be under sensitive or over sensitive to sensory input like smell, taste and texture.
+For instance, a child can be under-sensitive or over-sensitive to sensory input like smell, taste, and texture.

 ORAL MOTOR DELAYS

 Some children (also like my Sienna) have low muscle tone or delayed chewing skills.
 They haven’t quite figured out how to move their tongue around and position food for chewing and swallowing.
 Some crunchy foods are easier to manage because they often dissolve and require limited oral motor skills.
 Kids get their energy/calories much quicker with these calorically-dense foods, versus having to gnaw on a lot of broccoli.

 And more simply, kids (and adults alike) may crave the crunch because these foods tend to taste better.
 So I asked the parents who follow me which Crunchy foods their kids go crazy for and here’s what I heard: